ieee-vgtc/ieeevis.org/content/info/call-participation/doctoral-colloquium.md

 contact: doctoral_coll@ieeevis.org
 ---

-***UPDATE: Deadline extension of DC to June 30, 2020 & virtual track***
+***UPDATE: VIS DC is going to be fully virtual.
+Deadline extended to June 30, 2020.***

+The IEEE DC event will be fully virtual, making it easier for students to participate.
+We invite contributions from student communities involved in all areas of visualization.

 *Due to a number of complications caused by the COVID-19 situation we have decided to extend the submission deadline for the doctoral colloquium to June 30, 2020.
-With that, we aim to especially give those PhD students impacted by the situation the opportunity to participate at the event.
-Please note that it has also been decided that the DC will include a virtual track.
-So not everyone will need to participate in person.*
+With that, we aim to especially give those Ph.D. students impacted by the situation the opportunity to participate in the event virtually.*

 *In case of any questions please don't hesitate to contact the VIS DC co-chairs: doctoral_coll@ieeevis.org*